williamdingwall/portfolio/src/posts/teamsnap-search-patterns.md

 ### Quantitative Findings

-Like any worthwhile design, it starts with research.
-In this case we pulled the numbers of how people were using the the two searches.
 The goal was to see if we could determine any intent.
 Based on some conversations with customers, our assumption was that members would be more specific, focused on finding individuals vs rostering which is more about building segments of users.
 That assumption proved out to be true, but we also got some really good info for setting scope and selecting what criteria was needed on which feature.

 > The current members search had much more than what was needed, adding the the user experiences being cumbersome and intimidating.